Thomas William Ah Chow: Moscow Villa

 While there are some variations to the story, which is common with oral history, bush folklore has it that Moscow Villa was visited at some stage between 1942 and 1947 by a party of senior Forests Commission officials which included Herbert Duncan Galbraith, the Divisional Inspector from Bairnsdale who later became Commissioner, whereupon Bill was challenged about his loyalty and the name of his hut.
-Bill swiftly retorted that he was not a communist and that the name was an acronym for “My Own Summer Cottage Officially Welcomes Visitors Inside Light Luncheon Available”.
+Bill swiftly retorted that he was not a communist and that the name was an acronym for "My Own Summer Cottage Officially Welcomes Visitors Inside Light Luncheon Available".
 The visit was during the McCarthyist era and the tensions of the Cold War when Prime Minister Sir Robert Menzies was attempting to ban the Communist Party of Australia.
 Bill's quick wit and humour prevailed and his hut retained its quirky name.

-Bill had a reputation for welcoming walkers, fisherman and foresters into his comfortable hut to sit around the fire, to share a meal, and enjoy an evening of bush yarns.
+Bill had a reputation for welcoming walkers, fishermen and foresters into his comfortable hut to sit around the fire, to share a meal, and enjoy an evening of bush yarns.
 He was also very proud of his Chinese heritage and would, with little encouragement, don traditional dress for his guests.

-Moscow Villa is currently maintained by the Department of Environment Land Water and Planning (DELWP) with the support of the Victorian High Country Huts Association and is one of the very few traditional mountain huts to have survived bushfires, neglect and vandalism and remains Bill Ah Chows’ legacy as a popular camping site and snow refuge.
+Moscow Villa is currently maintained by the Department of Environment Land Water and Planning (DELWP) with the support of the Victorian High Country Huts Association and is one of the very few traditional mountain huts to have survived bushfires, neglect and vandalism and remains Bill Ah Chows' legacy as a popular camping site and snow refuge.
 The floor was replaced and rotten timbers removed in 1999, and once again in 2018.
 The stone chimney was built in 1975 by local Forests Commission crew (Brian Shelton, George Gallagher, Gary Antonoff & Peter Walker).
 The inside loft and wooden table were made by the local DELWP carpenter Brendan Purcell and Bill's family provided material and photos for the information boards inside.